Acoustic Sound Insulation Guide

 Acoustic insulation solutions for ceilings

-Improving the sound reduction of ceilings requires sound insulation to increase the ceiling’s mass, density, and sound absorption ability.
+Improving the sound reduction of ceilings requires increasing the ceiling’s mass, density, and sound absorption.
 Ceilings with timber joists have far less mass and density than concrete ceilings and would typically require more acoustic insulation to improve noise reduction.

 - Sound insulation between floor/ceiling joists adds density, mass, and sound absorption.

-- Increase the ability of the ceiling to block and absorb sounds and vibrations through the structure.
+- Increase the ceiling’s ability to block and absorb sound and vibration throughout the structure.

 - Product combinations, including soundproof insulation, sound isolation clips, and soundproof panels, will provide the highest level of acoustic insulation.